sponsfreixes/jinja2-fragments/README.md

 [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) design principle, you have a single file for both cases.
 See below for examples.

+## Documentation

+The detailed documentation is available at [Read the Docs](https://jinja2-fragments.readthedocs.io/).
+The rest of this README is a summarized version of it.

 ## Install

 It's just `pip install jinja2-fragments` and you're all set.
 It's a pure Python package